r3bl-org/r3bl-ts-utils/README.md

 1. [Scope functions](#scope-functions) inspired by [Kotlin stdlib scope functions][o-4] (`_also`,
    `_let`, `_apply`, `_with`, etc.).
 These allow you to write code that is more expression based rather than statement based.
-2. [Misc language utilities](#misc-language-utils), that allow you to write conditional code that is more expression based (like in Kotlin and Rust) rather than statement based (in JavaScript).
+2. [Misc language functions](#misc-language-functions), that allow you to write conditional code that is more expression based (like in Kotlin and Rust) rather than statement based (in JavaScript).
 Also provides some core classes that make it easy to work w/ data classes.
+3. [Rust inspired language functions](#rust-language-functions), that allow you to avoid using `null` or `undefined` in your code.
+This is inspired by Rust's `Option` and `Result` types.
-3. [Timer utilities](#timer-utils) that are easier and more robust to work w/ than `setInterval()`.
+4. [Timer utilities](#timer-utils) that are easier and more robust to work w/ than `setInterval()`.
    These can be used to perform any recurring tasks that are on a fixed interval timer.
-4. [Cache utilities](#cache-utils) that provide a cache that you can use that provides multiple eviction policies.
+5. [Cache utilities](#cache-utils) that provide a cache that you can use that provides multiple eviction policies.
-5. [Text User Interface (TUI) library](#text-user-interface-tui) is built on top of React and Ink and provides a comprehensive set of UI components, helper functions, types, and classes, and a full TUI application framework.
+6. [Text User Interface (TUI) library](#text-user-interface-tui) is built on top of React and Ink and provides a comprehensive set of UI components, helper functions, types, and classes, and a full TUI application framework.
 You can use this to build very powerful feature rich TUI apps, which are command line interface apps that run in the terminal, that are keyboard driven, and